Health Professions: Radiologic Technology Program Mission and Goals

 - Students will apply appropriate radiation protection practices

-- Students will demonstrate appropriate patient care skills
+- Students will demonstrate appropriate and safe patient care skills

-- Students will demonstrate the ability to use independent judgment when performing radiographic procedures
+- Students will demonstrate critical thinking when performing radiographic procedures

 - Students will be able to adjust exposure factors to accommodate patient variables